-Model Definition of disability Reference Moral/ Religious Associated with feelings of guilt and shame and as the result of sin e.g. birth conditions are due to actions committed in a previous reincarnation, or misdemeanours committed by the disabled person, someone in their family/ community group/ forbears Tragedy/ Charity A personal problem caused by impairment, deficiency etc., Assumes that disabled people cannot function properly in society unless they become "normal".
-Portrays disabled people as sad, helpless victims of circumstance who are deserving of pity Medical Individual A defect /fault/abnormality in the individual that needs curing through medical intervention; disability is related to medical conditions, which prevent the individual from interacting with society.
-Sometimes referred to as the biomedical model, see below Biomedical An individual problem, which could be resolved by having medical treatment that enables disabled people to integrate in society and gain access to the environment Smart & Smart 2006 Rehabilitation/ Expert/ Professional The professional takes control of the situation and makes the decisions, whilst Functional and Environmental Related to the skills/achievements of the individual in addition to biological and organic factors - i.e. individual disability and environment are the main causes of disablement Smart & Smart 2006 Social The basic principle is that social barriers, not individual impairments, cause disability.
-People with impairments are disabled by being excluded from participation within mainstream society as a result of physical and organisational barriers UPIAS 1976 Oliver 1990 Socio- political/ Minority The disadvantages experienced by disabled people are not related to their disability, but to social constructions and negative attitudes.
+Model Definition of disability Reference Moral/ Religious Associated with feelings of guilt and shame and as the result of sin e.g. birth conditions are due to actions committed in a previous reincarnation, or misdemeanours committed by the disabled person, someone in their family/community group/ forbears Kaplan 1998 Lum 2010 Olkin 2012 Tragedy/ Charity A personal problem caused by impairment, deficiency etc., Assumes that disabled people cannot function properly in society unless they become "normal".
+Portrays disabled people as sad, helpless victims of circumstance who are deserving of pity Henderson & Bryan 2011 Medical Individual A defect /fault/abnormality in the individual that needs curing through medical intervention; disability is related to medical conditions, which prevent the individual from interacting with society.
+Sometimes referred to as the biomedical model, see below Biomedical An individual problem, which could be resolved by having medical treatment that enables disabled people to integrate in society and gain access to the environment Smart & Smart 2006 Rehabilitation/ Expert/ Professional A deficiency that must be 'fixed' by rehabilitation or other professional help.
+The professional takes control of the situation and makes the decisions, whilst the client remains passive and dependent.
+Another offshoot of the medical model Kaplan 1998 Devlieger et al. 2003 Functional and Environmental Related to the skills/achievements of the individual in addition to biological and organic factors - i.e. individual disability and environment are the main causes of disablement Social The basic principle is that social barriers, not individual impairments, cause disability.
+People with impairments are disabled by being excluded from participation within mainstream society as a result of physical and organisational barriers Socio- political/ Minority The disadvantages experienced by disabled people are not related to their disability, but to social constructions and negative attitudes.
 They are an oppressed minority group Social action/ Rights- based The issue is an attitudinal and ideological one requiring social change.
 It is the collective responsibility of society at large to make environmental (and emotional) changes.
-Disabled people have the right to independence, self-determination and full participation in mainstream society on an equal basis with everyone else Johnstone 2001 Harpur 2012 Social- relational There are two types of barrier, "barriers to being", caused by attitudes to impairment; and "barriers to doing" caused by restrictive environments in a non-disabled society Thomas 2004 Bio- psychosocial Limitations of impairment are related to interactions between biology, personal factors and broader environmental constraints.
-Can sometimes be referred to as the integrated model of disability Imrie 2004 Affirmative Empowerment The professional is a service provider whose role is to carry out the client's decisions - "empowers" the individual to pursue his/her own goals.
-Opposite of the expert model Charlton 1998 Economic Assesses the degree that impairment affects individual productivity and examines the economic consequences for individuals, employers and the state Smart 2004 Market Legitimacy A value-based determination.
+Disabled people have the right to independence, self-determination and full participation in mainstream society on an equal basis with everyone else Social- relational There are two types of barrier, "barriers to being", caused by attitudes to impairment; and "barriers to doing" caused by restrictive environments in a non-disabled society Thomas 2004 Bio- psychosocial Limitations of impairment are related to interactions between biology, personal factors and broader environmental constraints.
+Can sometimes be referred to as the integrated model of disability Imrie 2004 Affirmative A non-tragic view of disability and impairment, which promotes positive ways of looking at who disabled people are, individually and collectively.
+Opposite of the charity model Empowerment The professional is a service provider whose role is to carry out the client's decisions - "empowers" the individual to pursue his/her own goals.
+Opposite of the expert model Charlton 1998 Economic Assesses the degree that impairment affects individual productivity and examines the economic consequences for individuals, employers and the state Smart 2004 Market As disabled people and their stakeholders become more prevalent in society, the demand for access will have to be met.
+Minority rights and consumerist model Smith 2007b Legitimacy A value-based determination.
 This viewpoint allows for multiple explanations and models to be considered as viable.
 Lesser known and not commonly used DePoy & Gilson 2004